A Shadow of Fear

 Fear is the enemy childbirth.
 Fear of the unknown.
 Fear of pain.
 Fear of an intervention or a poor outcome.

 Fear can stop you in your tracks.
-Leave you frozen, unable to move forward and unable to move backwards.
-Clarity of thought disappears, your muscles lock up, tension increases and pain, both perceived and real, is magnified.
+Leave you frozen, unable to move forward and unable to move backward.
+Clarity of thought disappears, your muscles lock up, tension increases, and pain, both perceived and real, is magnified.
 Managing fear is critical in childbirth.
-With training and practice it is possible to disengage from the fear.
-In order to do this you must recognize the fear, stop, take a minute to breathe and practice the techniques outlined below.
+With training and practice, it is possible to disengage from the fear.
+In order to do this, you must recognize the fear, stop, take a minute to breathe and practice the techniques outlined below.

 Fears Related To Childbirth

 In this exercise, you will begin to work through some of the feelings you have about childbirth.
 It will help you to understand how you talk about childbirth affects your birth outcome.
 You will also come to realize that other people’s comments and ideas might be influencing your beliefs about giving birth.

 Finish the following statements about your experience and your feelings.